ksvan/node-red-contrib-komfovent/README.md

 - ai1 is extract temperature
 - ai2 is outdoor temperature
 - rh is relative humidity in percentage
+- v_s1 is sensor 1 humidity if present % (if sensor installed)
+- v_s2 is sensor 2 humidity if present % (if sensor installed)
+- v_ph1 is panels humidity level % (if panel provides this)

 #### Heating
 - ec2 is heat recovery measurement
 - ec4 is current heating power in watts
 - ec1 is current heat exchanger effecieny in %
 - ec7d is kWh spent on heating for current day. ec7m is for month and ec7t total
+- v_eh is heater operating level

 #### System metrics
 - fcg is filter clogging level %
 - ec3 is current power consumption
 - ec8d is recovered energy in kWh current day. ec8m for month, ec8t total
 - ec6d is consumed energy in kWh for the day. ec6m for month and ec6t for total
+- v_ad is air dampers %
+- v_es is energy saving level

 #### Pressure
 - saf is suppy flow in percentage